manazerzadeh/SequenceLearningDynamicsProjects/readme.md

 ## 📚 Project Overview

-This repository contains Jupyter notebooks and supporting utilities for analyzing trial-by-trial force pattern dynamics in motor sequence learning.
+This repository contains Jupyter notebooks and supporting utilities for analyzing trial-by-trial and long-term force pattern dynamics in motor sequence learning.
 Each study employs different experimental manipulations to understand the mechanisms underlying skill acquisition.
 ---

 ## 📁 Repository Structure